- Analyse relevant health, safety, security and emergency information

 3. Be Protected

 It is important to practice healthy behaviours during your trip and after you return home.
-This section outlines how you can protect yourself and others from illness during your trip.

 - Pay attention to your health during your trip.